ExpLife0011/DMCRYPTL/README.md

-# PUBGDL
+# DMCRYPTL
-Decrypts memory within PUBG using special black magic techniques.
+Decrypts memory within processes using special black magic techniques.

-PUBG no longer encrypts memory as of 1/17/2018.
+Memory is no longer encrypted as of 1/17/2018.
 I'll keep this repository up temporarily in case of another drastic change in security design.

 ## NOTES
-PUBGDL does not need to RPM for any additional information, only the encrypted data, which you would normally read anyways (only as a pointer instead, whereas it's a EncryptedBlock structure now.)
+DMCRYPTL does not need to RPM for any additional information, only the encrypted data, which you would normally read anyways (only as a pointer instead, whereas it's a EncryptedBlock structure now.)

 # USAGE
 Usage of this library is up to you.
 You will have to implement it with whatever technique for read/write you have available.